 Manages Diabetes

-Cowpeas are inherently low in glycemic index, as compared to other legumes and lentils, assists diabetic patients to maintain the blood sugar levels within the normal range.
-Aside from this, the goodness of soluble dietary fibre and protein keep you satiated, delays gastric emptying time and control blood sugar spike.
+Cowpeas are inherently low in glycemic index, as compared to other legumes and lentils, assisting diabetic patients to maintain their blood sugar levels within the normal range.
+Aside from this, the goodness of soluble dietary fibre and protein keeps you satiated, delays gastric emptying time and controls blood sugar spikes.

 Chawli is a good source of soluble fibre, which is a key nutrient when it comes to maintaining the normal functioning of the gastrointestinal system.
-A diet abundant in soluble fibre is well-known to regularise bowel movements, treat acid reflux, haemorrhoids and stomach ulcers.
-Moreover, black-eyed peas act as a prebiotic, enhancing the growth of the good bacteria in the gut that facilitate to foster healthy microbiome that act as a digestive aid, reduce inflammation and boost the immune system.
+A diet abundant in soluble fibre is well-known to regularise bowel movements and treat acid reflux, haemorrhoids and stomach ulcers.
+Moreover, black-eyed peas act as a prebiotic, enhancing the growth of the good bacteria in the gut that facilitate fostering a healthy microbiome that acts as a digestive aid, reduces inflammation and boosts the immune system.

 Enhances Skin Health

-Cowpea bestowed with vast reserves of protein, zinc, vitamins A and C supports collagen synthesis and accelerates the process of skin repair and formation of new skin cells.
-Being immensely rich in antioxidants, it shields the skin cells from oxidative damage caused by free radicals, thereby mitigates wrinkles, fine lines and delays sign of ageing.
+Cowpea bestowed with vast reserves of protein, zinc, vitamins A and C supports collagen synthesis and accelerates the process of skin repair and the formation of new skin cells.
+Being immensely rich in antioxidants, it shields the skin cells from oxidative damage caused by free radicals, thereby mitigating wrinkles, and fine lines and delaying signs of ageing.
 Thus making the skin supple, healthy and radiant.

 Combats Infections